7Block Labs

 12) Common pitfalls to avoid

 • “DAO first, product later.”
-Ship value first; decentralize what matters, when it matters.
+Focus on delivering value upfront; decentralize only what’s essential, when it’s needed.

-• Single‑step decentralization.
-Move from Snapshot + Safe to OZ Governor in phases with clear exit ramps.
+• Single-step decentralization.
+Transition from Snapshot + Safe to OZ Governor gradually, with clear exit options.

 • Ignoring identity.
-Without Sybil resistance and attestations, grants and votes skew.
+Without Sybil resistance and proper attestations, grants and votes can end up biased.

 • No challenge windows.
-Use Reality/Kleros so off‑chain votes can be contested before funds move. (zodiac.wiki)
+Utilize Reality/Kleros so that off-chain votes can be disputed before any funds are released. (zodiac.wiki)

 • No migration plan for ops tooling.
-If you rely on Defender, schedule your 2025–26 migration now. (blog.openzeppelin.com)
+If you're using Defender, start planning your migration for 2025-26 now. (blog.openzeppelin.com)

 Final word